~With TFS You Can Possess more Clarity, Competence, and Confidence.~

 Why not recognize, encourage, and support your adjuncts

-with the new TFS e-Mentor Program tailored to their needs?
+with the new Self-managed, TFS Adjunct Faculty e-Mentor Program tailored to their needs?

 Faculty Comments: Jack, The information provided is so on target.
 I can relate to each comment.
 It seems that I have misplaced my focus and have, perhaps forgotten why I wanted to teach.
 It became a chore because I was more concerned about errors, instead of my purpose and how it may impact students.